ropensci/GSODR/README.md

 This package was largely based on Tomislav Hengl's work in "[A Practical Guide to Geostatistical Mapping](http://spatial-analyst.net/book/getGSOD.R)", with updates for speed, cross-platform functionality and some added functionality.

 Be sure to have disk space free and allocate the proper time for this to run.
-This is a time, processor and disk space intensive process.
+This is a time, RAM and disk space intensive process, however it does not require much processing power.

 For more information see the description of the data provided by NCDC, http://www7.ncdc.noaa.gov/CDO/GSOD_DESC.txt.